polairelabs/PenguinShip/README.md

 ## Continuous Deployment

-This project uses Continuous Deployment (CD) with GitHub Actions.
-Certain environment variables and secrets are required for the deployment pipeline to function correctly.

-The pipeline ensures that the application is deployed to the VPS in an automated manner upon pushing changes to the `release` branch.
+This project utilizes Continuous Deployment (CD) with GitHub Actions, automatically deploying the application to the VPS when changes are pushed to the `release` branch.

 ### Deployed Stack